 Pro Tip #4: The configuration/connectivity of the IPsec VPN is automatic between the source and target sites for their respective service (HCX WAN Interconnect and HCX Network Extension).
 For a visual reference step 5 in the above diagram.

-That’s going to wrap up this quick post.
+That’s going to wrap up this post on HCX Overview hope it was helpful.